Gurrt/software-process/assignment-1/reflection.md

 - Due problems with GitHub, Alex (my subteam partner) had to rename the file where we were working on, so the trace to my contribution was half lost.
 - After other team members reviewed our work, I processed Erik's comments leaving short explanations about the actions I took.
 At last controlling the end results I discover pieces of my work were removed, and nobody leave any comment about.
 - We changed plans two times, but its seems reasonable at the first assignment, where all team members are just starting to know each other.

+#Job

+##The Good
+- I think the collaboration with this (large) group goes well.
+Fast communication and agreements are honored.
+- Balanced team.
+Members take their responsibility and take initiative where they see the opportunity.
+At least as far as I could see.
+- The decisions for collaboration tools were made soon in the process, with the assignment requirements in mind.
+This has some benefits (tracking of changes, fast iterations).
+- Good atmosphere in the meetings that I've attended.
+Positive attitude towards suggestions, critique was formulated in constructive ways.
+Gives an environment to speak up.

+## The Bad
+- It is always a challenge, but I think information is lost in the group communication process.
+Sometimes the amount of digital methods/platforms is bad, because pieces of information can be at multiple places.
+- I can only speak for the first week, but there was not much attention for conflicting areas.
+This was improved in the setup in the second week, though.
+- One of the assignments is to experiment with organization (structures).
+I think in the current situation we go to what we already know.
+Understandable due to the amount of time we have (as one-day parttimers), but perhaps we can learn some things of other structures as well.

+## The Ugly
+- I have to leave the team for two weeks, due to preparation/actions for the thesis.
+This is quite inconvenient for the team process.
+With my planning, I do not see another option.
+Thanks for the flexibility team (and especially Erik).